Newborn Baby Skin Types

 Normal Skin

 The important point for normal skin care is to prevent the skin from getting dry and irritated.
-Here are some things you may prevent skin problem like from happening:
+After all, ask enough parents and you’ll learn that diaper rashes can seem to creep up out of nowhere!

 Normal Sensitive Skin